Helping out during pregnancy

 Here are seven things you can do to help your partner have a healthy pregnancy:

 - Go with your partner to her preconception and prenatal visits.
 The health care provider will need to know your medical history, too.
-Get to know the people who will be taking care of your partner and baby during the pregnancy.
+Get to know your partner's prenatal care providers.

 Before you and your partner visit her health care provider, write down any questions you have and discuss them with her.
 And don't be afraid to ask those questions during the visit.